jonathansharman/najan/src/case.md

 includes the origin; and {zi} includes the entirety of the path, region, or duration.

+The objects of these case prepositions may be explicit places or times, but they could also be something else, such as a person or event.
+In that case, the argument refers to the spatio-temporal location of that object; e.g. {lɪ ko}
+(literally "at me") means "at my time and place".

 English supplies a plethora of prepositions for describing spatio-temporal relations.
 For instance, a chair may be at, on, under, or beside a table.
 In Najan, each of these relations would use the locative case: {za lɪ za cats qa muð dan}, "a chair at a table".

-The case marker alone is often sufficient in context to convey the full relationship.
-To add clarity or expressiveness, one can replace the object of the case preposition with a more specific expression.
+The case marker alone is often sufficient in context to convey the full relationship, but to add clarity or expressiveness, one can replace the object of the case preposition with a more specific expression.
 For example, since the lative case particle {we} ("to") is always inclusive of the specified destination, {we gi ta} (lit. "to the present") means that the verb phrase holds true up to and including now.
 To convey that the verb phrase held true up to some time before the present (but not necessarily including the present), one could say {we za qa gi ta myo}, lit. "to a [point] anterior to the present".

+Note that, as in English, Najan conceives of the timeline as projecting "forward" in time, from the past to the present and onward to the future.
+Thus past events are "behind" future events.